 What is a fever?

-Most babies have an average body temperature of about 36.5°C to 38°C. A fever is when your baby’s body temperature rises above 38°C. The temperature of a baby with a fever may rise above 38°C slowly over a few days, or it might rise very quickly.
+Most babies have an average body temperature of about 36.5°C to 38°C. A fever is when your baby’s body temperature rises above 38°C.

 What causes a fever?